Psychologist Salary and Career Outlook

 Counseling psychologists work with patients to identify and develop strategies for dealing with problems related to mental, social, and emotional health.
 This can include things like relationship issues, stress, anxiety, workplace matters, abuse, and family matters to name a few.

 Clinical psychologists rely on psychotherapeutic diagnostics and treatments to help identify and treat behavioral, emotional, and mental disorders.
 Clinical psychologists are qualified to deal with many of the same issues as counseling psychologists, but tend to focus on patients with more severe psychosis and/or mental health issues.
-Some states go so far as to allow clinical psychologists to prescribe medication to patients.
+Some states allow clinical psychologists to prescribe medication to patients.

-Research psychologists use the scientific method to both guide explorations into existing psychological studies as well as devise new ones in order to advance the field of psychology.
-Their work is crucial in helping clinicians, counselors, and other mental health practitioners establish the best practices for caring for patients.
+Research psychologists use the scientific method to both guide explorations of existing psychological studies and devise new ones to advance the field of psychology.
+Their work is crucial to helping clinicians, counselors, and other mental health practitioners establish best practices for patient care.

 School Psychologists